tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 = 3.0.15 =
 * **Fix issue:** Fix the bug of wrong path to the bundled Geolocation API library when it's failed to install.
+* **Fix issue:** Fix the issue that "Can not find Geolocation API libraries" error would always appear when once Geolite2, Maxmind and IP2Location were unselected.
 * **Fix issue:** Fix the issue that https in ipstack.com is available only for premiums users.
 * **New feature:** Add a new option of "**Network wide settings**" in "**Plugin settings**" section to synchronize all the settings with the main blog.
 * **Improvement:** Make the priofity of "UA string and qualification" is higher than that of "Block badly-behaved bots and crawlers" on public facing pages.